Sermon 1 of 4: Be Kind, by Justin Rossow (Relational Structure)

 2. WE (how the topic affects the range of people gathered today)

 Because if I’m experiencing that, I know that you are experiencing it too, right?
 I mean, we can be honest with each other.
 You have those times in your life where you would like to put your head down and go get your coffee without having to look at the person in the cubicle next to you.
-And it is a dangerous thing, because someone might actually say something to you in the hallway.
+And getting coffee can be a dangerous thing, because someone might actually say something to you in the hallway.

 You know what that is like.
 You know what that is like in the grocery store or in the gas station line, or at a family gathering where you keep circling to the other end of the room so that one family member doesn’t engage you in conversation.
 You know what that’s like.